Demographics of Filipino Americans: National population demographics

 Due to the significant increase of Indian Americans, Filipino Americans became the third-largest Asian American ethnicity in the United States.
 Filipino Americans who only listed Filipino alone, increased their population by 20.4% to 3,076,108, being the third largest Asian alone ethnicities behind Indian Americans, and Chinese Americans.
 When including multiracial Asian Americans, the total population of Filipino Americans increased by 29.9% to 4,436,992 persons, behind Chinese Americans and Indian Americans.
+According to the 2023 American Community Survey about two thirds of Filipino Americans were not multiracial, and under half are immigrants (47%).

 The Filipino American community was the second-largest Asian American group in the United States with a population of over 3.4 million as of the 2010 US census, making up 19.7% of Asian Americans.
-Only Chinese Americans have a larger population among Asian Americans.
+Only Chinese Americans had a larger population among Asian Americans in 2014.
 Not including multiracial Filipino Americans, the population of those responding as Filipino alone in the 2010 census was 2,555,923, an increase of 38% in population from the 2000 census.
 69% of Filipino Americans were born outside of the United States.
 77% of all Filipino Americans are United States citizens.
-Filipino Americans are the largest subgroup of Overseas Filipinos; as of 2011, there are 1,813,597 Philippines-born immigrants living in the United States (4.5% of all immigrants in the United States), of which 65% have become naturalized US citizens.
+Filipino Americans are the largest subgroup of Overseas Filipinos; as of 2011, there are 1,813,597 Philippines-born immigrants living in the United States (4.5% of all immigrants in the United States), of which 65% had become naturalized US citizens.
 In 2014, there was an estimated 1.23 million second generation Filipino Americans, who had a median age of 20, yet three percent were over the age of 64.
 Life expectancy for Filipino Americans is higher than the general population of the United States; however, survival rates of Filipino Americans diagnosed with cancer are lower than European Americans and African Americans.
 In 2015, the United States Census Bureau's American Community Survey estimated that there were over 3.8 million Filipinos in the United States.
 In 2018, the American Community Survey estimated the population of Filipinos in the United States to be over 4 million.
 In 2019, the American Community Survey estimated the population of Filipinos in the United States to be about 4.2 Million.